Prevent Mosquitoes with GreenStrike Mosquito Preventer

 I also like that it’s low maintenance and that it doesn’t drain my hydro.
 With electricity costs the way they are, battery powered is the way to go.

 Where to Buy

-You can find the GreenStrike Mosquito Preventer (ARV $299) and Mosquito Lure refill kits (ARV $21.99) at your local Home Hardware.
+You can find the GreenStrike Mosquito Preventer (ARV $299) and Mosquito Lure refill kits (ARV $21.99) at your local Home Hardware or on Amazon.